About Me, The Traveling Naturalist...

 I graduated with honors from Mount Saint Mary's University in Emmitsburg Maryland with bachelors degrees in both Business and Spanish.
 I have also earned my Professional Teaching License in Physical Education (Grades K-12) from the University of Florida.
 I am a two-time graduate of the National Outdoor Leadership School (NOLS) completing 32-day programs in both the American Southwest (Outdoor Educator - Backpacking and Traditional Rock Climbing) and in the Wind River Range, Wyoming (Traditional Rock Climbing and Outdoor Leadership).

-I am a certified Wilderness First Responder and Leave No Trace Master Educator.
-I am also a certified Lifeguard and American Red Cross Water Safety Instructor (with CPR, AED and Airway Management training).
+I am a certified Wilderness First Responder and Leave No Trace Master Educator, both through the Wilderness Medicine Institute (WMI).
+I am also a certified American Red Cross Water Safety Instructor (with CPR, AED and Airway Management training) and a American Red Cross certified Lifeguard.
 I am currently seeking certification in Rock Climbing with the American Mountain Guide Association (AMGA).
+Rock on!

 Here is a short video of the 31 day back-country rock climbing expedition I completed with The National Outdoor Leadership School.
 During this course we backpacked over 200km through the Rocky Mountains and climbed in the traditional style all over the mystical peaks of the Wind River Range, Wyoming, U.S.A.